Papun1111/Digital_Nurture_6380180/WEEK3-Spring Core ,Maven and DataJpa/Spring Core and Maven/README.md

 [LoggingAspect] com.librarymanagement.repository.BookRepository.demoRepo executed in 5ms
 ```

+## Exercises 4-8: Common Configuration and Output

+Exercises 4, 5, 7, and 8 share the same solution configuration and expected outputs as described in Exercises 1–3.
+Therefore, their detailed solutions are not repeated here.
+You can find all necessary configuration files and outputs in the `src/main/java` and `src/main/resources` directories, following the patterns established in earlier exercises.

 ## Notes

 * All source files are located under `src/main/java` following standard Maven conventions.